tanviarora12/Bank-customer-churn-analysis-Dashboard/README.md

 📊 Power BI Desktop -Main data visualization platform used for report creation.
 🔄Power Query- Data transformation and cleaning layer for reshaping and preparing the data..
 🧮DAX (Data Analysis Expressions) -Used for calculated measures, dynamic visuals, and conditional logic.
-🗂Data Modeling -Relationships established among tables (customers, geography, products , churn)in Power BI 📑File Format .pbix for development and .png for dashboard previews.
+🗂Data Modeling -Relationships established among tables (customers, geography, products , churn)in Power BI.
+📑File Format .pbix for development and .png for dashboard previews.

 4. Dataset source: